Laugh is the best medicine: but why?

 But why does this happen?

-Although the reason for this relief can come in multiple ways, including at the psychological level, let’s go deep on what happens in our bodies and brain (despite the importance of psychology, I am still a biologist, so I will avoid a tough adventure in the lands of Sigmund Freud).
+Although the reason for this relief can come in multiple ways, including at the psychological level, let’s go deep into what happens in our bodies and brain (despite the importance of psychology, I am still a biologist, so I will avoid a tough adventure in the lands of Sigmund Freud).

 These studies showed that at a biological level, laughter decreases the levels of DOPAC, which is a molecule present in the blood and that results from the destruction of dopamine (a very important molecule for our brains to feel pleasure and motivation).
 Therefore, the low levels of DOPAC indicate that dopamine is not being destroyed as before laughing, and we can store it in our brains, making us feel good.

-Chemical mechanisms happening before and after laugh in the brain.
+Figure 1-Chemical mechanisms happening before and after laugh in the brain.

 Though these biological changes can explain why laughing is sometimes indeed the best remedy, a lot of research is still needed to completely unveil the biological effects of laughing, which can be depended on the type of laugh (spontaneous laughter, conversational laughter, inducible laugh- the one you get after some beers and everything is funny etc…).